Alcohol and Health

 Originally, moonshine was illegal due to its association with tax evasion.
 Even today there are many “illegal” distilleries that create moonshine in secret to avoid taxes, but they are less common because even major distilleries make commercial moonshine.

-The danger with moonshine comes from the production process itself.
+The danger on moonshine comes from the production process itself.
 If the distillation process is not done correctly, moonshine can contain high levels of a more toxic form of alcohol: methanol.

 Why Is Moonshine Dangerous?

 So, what is so dangerous about drinking moonshine?
 It has a reputation as a dangerous liquor, but the details are not often discussed.
-As we mentioned earlier, methanol is a form of alcohol created during moonshine production alongside the commonly known ethanol.
+As we discussed earlier, methanol is a form of alcohol created during moonshine production alongside the commonly-known ethanol.
 The differences between ethanol and methanol are molecular, and they impact our body in dramatically different ways.

+Is there any truth to the rumors of “moonshine blindness”?
+Science says yes, moonshine can indeed make you blind.
 Humans can tolerate generous amounts of ethanol, but only a few milliliters of methanol will get us extremely drunk, and it only takes a few more milliliters later for methanol to become lethal.
-Our liver processes methanol into formaldehyde and later into formic acid.
+Our liver processes methanol into formaldehyde, and later into formic acid.
 As little as 2 teaspoons (10 mL) of methanol produces enough formic acid to cause blindness.

 There is no reliable way to test for methanol content in illicit moonshine.
 Upon first sip, we simply get really drunk — and we might not know whether or not methanol is responsible.